 Here’s to financial health, wealth, and freedom in your business.

-Philip Campbell is a CPA, financial consultant, and author of the book Never Run Out of Cash: The 10 Cash Flow Rules You Can’t Afford to Ignore.
+Philip Campbell is a CPA, financial consultant, and author of the book A Quick Start Guide to Financial Forecasting: Discover the Secret to Driving Growth, Profitability, and Cash Flow and the book Never Run Out of Cash: The 10 Cash Flow Rules You Can’t Afford to Ignore.
 He is also the author of a number of online courses including Understanding Your Cash Flow – In Less Than 10 Minutes.
-His books, articles, blog and online courses provide an easy-to-understand, step-by-step guide for entrepreneurs and business owners who want to win financially in business.
+His books, articles, blog and online courses provide an easy-to-understand, step-by-step guide for entrepreneurs and business owners who want to create financial health, wealth, and freedom in business.

 I have created a report that dives deeper into the 3-part plan and each of the 10 steps in the system for making your business stronger financially.
 And I am making it available at no cost as part of becoming a member of the Financial Rhythm Membership Group.